-We all think we know how to pack – until we actually have to get around to it.
-In this section you’ll find some tips to help you source and utilize the best self-storage space for your needs:
+We all think we know how to pack – until we actually have to get round to it!
+In this section you’ll find some tips to help you source and utilize the best self-storage space for your needs.

 The first thing you need to consider is which self-storage facility to use.
 It’s always best to remember that you’re planning on storing your own stuff in the facility and would like it to come back to you one day in the condition you left it in.
 If you’re unsure, visit some local self-storage facilities and check them out first before you choose.
 By the time you make your choice you should be confident of the following: